– Course Overview

 There is no difference at all in the content and delivery of each format.
 You end up in exactly the same place either way, so it’s purely a question of what format works best for you.
 If there is a particular course that you want to join but perhaps thee is one day when you know you can’t attend, we can usually give you a catch-up option by sitting in with another group.

 Course Duration: Most students take between 6 to 12 months to complete the course, some longer.
 We recognise that most of our students are often fitting their training around full-time work or family commitments and that sometimes “life gets in the way” of the best-laid plans.
 The key determining factor in terms of timing is a student’s availability during the supervised teaching period and the progress they make during that time ( see Course Outline).
-We do everything we can to help our students move through the course as quickly and smoothly as possible and our Student Support Team is on always on hand to help and advise.
+We do everything we can to help our students move through the course as quickly and smoothly as they are able and our Student Support Team is on always on hand to help and advise.

 Course Outcomes: You will receive your Body Control Pilates Matwork Certification after successfully completing all elements of the course.
 This enables you to teach 1:1 sessions and group classes (up to 12 participants).
 You will also receive a certificate from PD:Approval, our external quality assurance company, confirming that you are accredited against the new UK standard laid down by The Society for the Pilates Method (SPM).